top of page

 • 1 min read

 SPRING ASPARAGUS IS SO WELCOMED.
-As culinary stars, they signify the beginning of our agricultural offerings in northern Michigan after a long winter and equally lengthy spring.
+They are culinary stars and signify the beginning of our agricultural offerings in northern Michigan, especially appreciated after a lengthy winter and equally long spring.

 They are the region’s first crop, sprouting from our sandy loam soil.
-They are also in a virtual calendar tie with foraged morels in our old orchards and woods.
+They are also in a virtual tie on the calendar with foraged morels found in our old orchards and woods.
 How fun.
-All this happens right in our backyards.
+All this happens right in our backyard.

-Just this morning, I prepared asparagus tips in butter, then added mushrooms and cubed ham, and covered them with whipped eggs and cottage cheese to create a savory filling for my breakfast tortilla.
-Louisiana Hot Sauce and Greek Yogurt were at my serving’s side and added the finishing touch.
+Just this morning, I prepared asparagus tips in butter, added mushrooms and cubed ham, and then covered them with whipped eggs and cottage cheese to create a savory filling for my breakfast tortilla.
+Louisiana Hot Sauce and Greek Yogurt on my plate added the finishing touch.

 Do I need to say more?